Skip to contents

 metadata can also be a named list containing metadata fields / values.
 For supported field names, see vignette("flight_metadata", package = "uasimg").

-If multiple files match the pattern expression, they will all be read.
-This allows you for example to have a file called metadata_org.txt with organizational info (such as a contact person), and another called metadata.txt with info about that specific flight (e.g., the pilot or wind conditions).
+If multiple metadata text files match the pattern expression, they will all be read.
+This allows you for example to have a boilerplate file called metadata_org.txt with organizational info (such as a contact person), and another called metadata.txt with info about that specific flight (e.g., the pilot or wind conditions).
 Metadata text files should be plain text in YAML format (the easiest way to create new metadata text files is using uas_metadata_make.)
 Each line should contain a key:value pair (with no quotes or delimiters).
 Lines starting with a hash or forward slash will be ignored.
 Example:

 name_short: hrec_wtrshd2_flt03